 - Click the count of how many people are in the group

 - Search for your target’s name on the list.

 - Once you’ve found them, click the envelope icon to send your message.

 8. Start sharing content on LinkedIn.

 A surefire way to get more eyeballs on your LinkedIn profile is by sharing relevant, interesting content.
-If you are struggling with writing do not let this stop you, hire writers which will definitely know their work.
+If you are struggling with writing do not let this stop you, hire writers who will definitely know their work.
 This will not only grow your network but also establish you as an expert in the field.

 Use LinkedIn’s native content system to write short stories about your professional achievements, fails, and gains, tips and tricks, etc. If you already blog somewhere else, go ahead and reuse that content on LinkedIn!